Register a Foreign Corporation in California

 - Hand deliver your documents to the CA Secretary of State and pay one of the exorbitant expedite fees.
 You can get your application processed in 24 hours for an additional $350 and on the same day for $750.
 These expedite fees are in addition to the state’s other filing fees, but, fortunately, the state doesn’t charge the $15 counter drop-off fee if your business opts for one of the more expensive expedited options.

 You can also hire a filing service (like Northwest!) to register your California foreign corporation.
-When you hire Northwest, we’ll file your Initial Statement of Information alongside Form S&DC-S/N, and we offer both mailed and in-person filing options.
-If you opt for a faster processing time, we’ll send a courier service, for an additional fee, to deliver your documents in person.
-All told, we charge a total of $350 for 20-day processing, $405 for hand-delivered 12-day processing, and $740 for 1-day expedited processing.
-Every option includes a full year of our registered agent service.
+When you hire Northwest, we’ll file your Initial Statement of Information alongside Form S&DC-S/N online, and we can get you 2-day processing for an additional $350.

 How long does it take for the state to process the California Certificate of Authority?